Farama-Foundation/PettingZoo/docs/classic/texas_holdem_no_limit.md

 `num_players`: Sets the number of players in the game.
 Minimum is 2.

 Texas Hold'em is a poker game involving 2 players and a regular 52 cards deck.
 At the beginning, both players get two cards.
 After betting, three community cards are shown and another round follows.
 At any time, a player could fold and the game will end.
 The winner will receive +1 as a reward and the loser will get -1.
-This is an implementation of the standard limitted version of Texas Hold'm, sometimes referred to as 'Limit Texas Hold'em'.
+This is an implementation of the standard limited version of Texas Hold'm, sometimes referred to as 'Limit Texas Hold'em'.

 Our implementation wraps [RLCard](http://rlcard.org/games.html#limit-texas-hold-em) and you can refer to its documentation for additional details.
 Please cite their work if you use this game in research.